 Working for positive change

 Choson Exchange supports entrepreneurs and business-minded individuals in North Korea through workshops, internships, mentorships and scholarships inside and outside of the DPRK.
-Many of our trainings on business, finance, law, economic policy, and related fields are hosted by professionals who volunteer their time and expertise.
+Many of our trainings on business, law, economic policy, and related fields are hosted by professionals who volunteer their time and expertise.
 We believe that entrepreneurship provides a viable path towards positive change and a healthy civil society in North Korea, as well as a unique opportunity for foreign experts to learn more about a country that remains widely unknown.